gorilli-team/gorillionaire-2.0/README.md

-Thanks for the clarification!
-Here's an updated README based on your description:

----

 # Gorillionaire

 **Gorillionaire** is an AI-powered agent that trades meme coins in the cryptocurrency market, learns from Twitter trends, and adjusts its trading strategy accordingly.
 By analyzing social media sentiment and market data, it aims to predict and capitalize on trends to maximize profit in the ever-changing crypto landscape.